Future skills survey report

 The report provides detailed information on the following:

-Insights on the jobs companies expect to be most important to them over the next three years as well as detailed information around how work is expected to change in the future for each job family.
+Discover which jobs companies expect to be most important to them over the next three years, and get detailed information on how work is expected to change for each job family.

-118 companies from various industry sectors participated in Mercer’s Future Jobs Survey, conducted in partnership with Crunchr.
-The survey assessed jobs under various categories, including commercial, corporate/administration/data and technology.
+More than 100 companies across a wide range of industries participated in Mercer’s Future Jobs Survey, conducted in partnership with Crunchr.
+The research assessed jobs under various categories, including commercial, corporate, administration, data and technology.

-The report also highlights the most important and hardest to recruit jobs over the next three years, in addition to identifying jobs that are evolving at the fastest pace and which ones are at highest risk of being impacted by automation.
+The survey report highlights the jobs businesses think will be most important and those for which they believe they will have the greatest difficulty recruiting over the next three years.
+It also identifies those jobs that are evolving at the fastest pace and those at the highest risk of being impacted by automation.